JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 - The application's security would benefit from building a stronger chain of trust using a larger number of intermediary CAs.

 TLS Configuration
-- TLS 1.3 is used over TLS.2 due to decreased latency and increased security.
+- TLS 1.3 is used over TLS 1.2 due to decreased latency and increased security.
 - A trade off is that custom client implementations may not support TLS 1.3.
   - Allowing configurable TLS versions would solve this, however the cost of decreased security does need to be taken into consideration.
 - The server should have the option to configure host and user CAs.